 The target voltage regulator is a MIC5353 variable output LDO.
 The on-board debugger can adjust the voltage output supplied to the board target section by manipulating the MIC5353's feedback voltage.
 The hardware implementation is limited to an approximate voltage range from 1.7V to 5.1V.
-Additional output voltage limits are configured in the debugger firmware to ensure that the output voltage never exceeds the hardware limits of the ATtiny1627 microcontroller.
-The voltage limits configured in the on-board debugger on ATtiny1627 Curiosity Nano are 1.8-5.1V.
+Additional output voltage limits are configured in the debugger firmware to ensure that the output voltage never exceeds the hardware limits of the AVR128DA48 microcontroller.
+The voltage limits configured in the on-board debugger on AVR128DA48 Curiosity Nano are 1.8-5.5V.

 Info: The target voltage is set to 3.3V when the board is manufactured.
-It can be changed through MPLAB X IDE project properties and in the Atmel Studio device programming dialog.
-Any change to the target voltage is persistent, even through a power toggle.
+It can be changed through MPLAB® X IDE project properties and in the Atmel Studio 7 device programming dialog.
+Any change to the target voltage is persistent, even after a power toggle.
 The resolution is less than 5 mV but may be limited to 10 mV by the adjustment program.

-Info: Voltage settings that are set up in Atmel Studio/Microchip MPLAB® X IDE are not immediately applied to the board.
+Info: Voltage settings that are set up in MPLAB® X IDE are not immediately applied to the board.
 The new voltage setting is applied to the board when the debugger is accessed in any way, like pushing the Refresh Debug Tool Status button in the project dashboard tab, or programming/reading program memory.

-Info: There is a simple option to adjust the target voltage with a drag and drop command text file to the board.
-This only supports settings of 0.0V, 3.3V, and 5.0V.
-See section 3.1.3.4 Special Commands for further details.
+Info: There is a simple option to adjust the target voltage with a drag-and-drop command text file to the board.
+This supports a set of common target voltages.
+See section 3.1.3.3 Special Commands for further details